Mansfield, Ohio: Radio

+WMAN AM/ FM serve as the market's only news/talk outlets.
+WRGM 1440 AM/106.7 FM (ESPN) and WNCO (Fox) both have sports/talk formats, and WFOT (EWTN) provides a religious format as a repeater of WNOC Toledo.

+Mansfield's first AM-radio station (1926) was WLGV (later WJW Mansfield).
+The Mansfield studio and transmitter were on the ninth floor of the Richland Trust Building.
+WJW moved to Akron in 1932.
+The WJW call letters were later reassigned WJW, based in Cleveland (now WKNR).

 Transportation

 Highways and roads

 Mansfield is located on a major east–west highway corridor that was originally known in the early 1900s as "Ohio Market Route 3".
 This route was chosen in 1913 to become part of the historic Lincoln Highway which was the first road across America, connecting New York City to San Francisco.
 The arrival of the Lincoln Highway to Mansfield was a major influence on the development of the city.
 Upon the advent of the federal numbered highway system in 1928, the Lincoln Highway through Mansfield on Park Avenue East and Park Avenue West became U.S. Route 30.

 On September 1, 1928, the Lincoln Highway was marked coast-to-coast with approximately 3000 concrete posts set by the Boy Scouts of America.
 Each post featured a medallion of Abraham Lincoln's profile.
 One of these concrete markers was erected at curbside in front of Central Methodist Episcopal Church, 378 Park Avenue West.
 It now stands in downtown's Central Park, on Park Avenue's center divider.
 The Lincoln Highway Association observed the highway's centennial in June 2013.
 The celebration's eastern transcontinental tour group visited Mansfield for an overnight stay on June 25 at the Holiday Inn on Park Avenue West, the highway's route through the city.

 Mansfield is connected to the Interstate Highway System.
 Three highway exits from Interstate 71 connects Mansfield to Columbus, Ohio, Cincinnati, Ohio, Louisville, Kentucky, and points southwest, and to Cleveland, Ohio, to the northeast.

 One limited-access highway serves Mansfield.
 U.S. Route 30, which carries the Martin Luther King Jr. Freeway along its length through the city has several local highway exits from U.S. Route 30 connects Mansfield to Bucyrus, Ohio, Fort Wayne, Indiana, and points west, and to Wooster, Ohio, Canton, Ohio, and points east.